Makapre/Makapre/README.md

 💻 I’m currently working with Ruby on Rails 💎

-💻 I’m currently learning Flutter
+💻 I’m currently learning Flutter and interested in mobile app development

 <!--
 **Makapre/Makapre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.